Skip to main content

 Dr. Pierce has been invited as a keynote speaker on the topic of autism at both national and international conferences.
 Her work is published in high-impact journals and has been highlighted in the public media including CNN, The Wall Street Journal, and Time Magazine.
 Her research is funded by both the NIH and the Centers for Disease Control (CDC) as well as private organizations such as the Simons Foundation.

-She has been honored by several awards and recognitions including US Department of Health and Human Services IACC Top 20 Research Paper, Autism Speaks Top 10 Research Paper, and the San Diego Health Hero Award.
+She has been honored by several awards and recognitions including a NIH Merit Award, US Department of Health and Human Services IACC Top 20 Research Paper, Autism Speaks Top 10 Research Paper, and the San Diego Health Hero Award.

 Research Team